barakovic/COMMIT/README.md

-# How to isntall COMMIT_debugger on Ubuntu
+# How to install COMMIT_debugger on Ubuntu

 COMMIT_debugger is tested on:
 - cmake version 3.5.1